Discover the world through travel & beyond!

 1. Explore the French Quarter.

 The oldest area of the city, the French Quarter is so named because it was founded by French settlers in 1718.
 Ironically, though, much of the architecture in the French Quarter is actually Spanish Colonial in its styling.
-That's due to a series of fires in the late 1800s after which many of this neighborhood's buildings were rebuilt under Spanish rule.
-Point out the signature lacy cast-iron details on balconies to your kids as you wander here.
+That’s due to a series of fires in the late 1800s, after which many of this neighborhood’s buildings were rebuilt under Spanish rule.
+As you wander here, point out the signature lacy cast-iron details on balconies to your kids of all ages.

 Get more out of your experience with a 2-hour French Quarter Walking and Storytelling Tour.